For those new to this website:

 - Antimony (Sb): Non-Detect / Negative

-All tests were done for a minimum of 60 seconds each – using a freshly calibrated Niton XRF instrument (an XL3T XRF testing in “Consumer Goods” mode).
+All tests were done for a minimum of 60 seconds each using a freshly calibrated Niton XRF instrument (an XL3T XRF testing in “Consumer Goods” mode).
 Tests were repeated multiple times to confirm the results.
-All test results reported on this blog are science-based, accurate, and replicable.
+All test results reported on the site are science-based, accurate, and replicable.